 Let’s get started…

 Managing New Users in MemberPress

-First up, we’ll look at how you can use MemberPress to enable new user registration on your membership site before moving on to welcoming those members so that they feel a part of your community as soon as they’ve signed up.
+First up, we’ll look at how you can use MemberPress to enable new user registrations on your membership site.
+Then we'll go over how you can welcome those members so they feel a part of your community as soon as they’ve signed up.

 Enabling New User Registrations in MemberPress

 Once you’ve installed and activated MemberPress, it only takes a few steps to enable new user registrations on your WordPress membership site.

 First, you'll want to complete the essential steps to lay the foundation for your new membership site.
 This means generating some important content, such as the thank you, account, and login pages.

 After that, you can create a membership to give visitors a way to register as users on your membership site.